salrashid123/go-pqc-wrapping/README.md

 It uses the standard `go1.24.0+` [crypto/mlkem](https://pkg.go.dev/crypto/mlkem@go1.24.0) library formatted for compliance with Hashicorp [go-kms-wrapping](https://github.com/hashicorp/go-kms-wrapping) library set

+This library also support GCP KMS's support for `ML-KEM`

 >> NOTE: this library is note supported by Google; its exprimental...caveat emptor.